DotKuribo/Kuribo/README.md

 Gecko codes are run through Kuribo's GeckoJIT engine.
 GeckoJIT is the fastest code handler, by a considerable margin:

 ### Runtime comparison
+Averaged across a minute of data (3600 samples).
 Tested on the first quarter of the FKW .gct for PAL MKW.
-Averaged across a minute of data (3600 samples) This was necessary to support the USB Gecko codehandler, which has an extremely limited hard restriction on code length.
+This was necessary to support the USB Gecko codehandler, which has an extremely limited hard restriction on code length.
 The source code of the instrumentation code can be found [here](https://github.com/riidefi/Kuribo/blob/master/GeckoJIT/tests.cxx#L513-L554).
-A cheat code version is available [here](https://mkwii.com/showthread.php?tid=1673&pid=6040#pid6040), although its measurements will be a bit biased (in favor of the codehandler), as the cache will be primed when the test occurs.
+A cheat code version is available [here](https://mkwii.com/showthread.php?tid=1673&pid=6040#pid6040), although its measurements will be a bit biased (in favor of the codehandler), as the cache will be primed when the test occurs (as it is itself a code).
 <p align="center">
   <img src="https://raw.githubusercontent.com/riidefi/Kuribo/master/Docs/gecko_comparison.png">
 </p>